sharabash/heroku-buildpack-perl/README.md

 Heroku buildpack: Perl
 ======================

-This is a Heroku buildpack that runs any PSGI based web applications using Starman.
+This is a Heroku buildpack that runs any PSGI (and Dancer) based web applications using Starman.

 Usage
 -----